Courses in Australia for international students

 We will send you a ‘Letter of Offer’

-Once you have submitted your application with payment of AUD$250 and necessary documents, you will be issued a ‘Letter of Offer’ within 24-48 hours from the Health Institute Australia that doubles as your booking confirmation.
+Once you have submitted your application with payment of AUD$250 and necessary documents, you will be issued a ‘Letter of Offer’ within 24-48 hours from the Health Institute Australasia that doubles as your booking confirmation.
 You will need to check this thoroughly to ensure all details are correct, including your name as it will appear on your certificate.
 Please note that a ‘Letter of Offer’ is not a ‘COE’ (confirmation of enrolment) for international student visas.

 Sign and return the ‘Letter of Offer’, pay deposit & health cover